pallemannen/hass-sharp-aquos/README.md

 - Early Smart Central Arrays: Sub-series lines including the LE830U, LE835U, and early LE650U sets.

 For commercial digital signage displays or interactive conference boards (like the PN-L703B series), Sharp exposes serial controls under a small screw-down service plate on the back cover housing.

-## Installation

-1. Add this repository to HACS as a custom repository (category "Integration"), then install "Sharp Aquos TV".
-2. Restart Home Assistant.
-3. Go to **Settings → Devices & Services → Add Integration**, search for "Sharp Aquos TV", and fill in:
-   - **TV IP address**
-   - **Username** (Only if you set it on the TV, otherwise blank.)
-   - **Password** (Only if you set it on the TV, otherwise blank.)
-   - **Power on enabled** If you turn this off, Home Assistant will not be able to turn the TV on.

-   Note: Even with Power on enable turned on, you will have to turn it on manually at least once for HA to be able to turn it on going forward.
-On some models, the TV may display a Sharp Aquos logo on the screen when it is "turned off".

-No YAML editing or manually edited config files needed - everything is set up through the UI.

-## What you get

-**Commands**
-- Power on/off
-- Mute on/off
-- Volume control
-- Input control (4 HDMI, 1 COMP, 1 tuner)
-- Channel select/up/down

-**Sensors**
-In addition to the current state of the above controls:
-- Model info
-- Aspect ratio
-- AV mode
-- Brightness
-- Signal strength

-All of these are created automatically when you set up the integration - nothing extra to configure.

 ## HACS